stevenmcintosh/Office-Fussball/README.md

 It was a lot of fun and is still going strong.
 Feel free to take a clone!

 Note: This is ideal for offices that have fusball tables that use Active Directory.

+Disclaimer.
+The website was built in a few evenings over 2 weeks.
+It's not perfect!

 ****************************************************************
 ************************* 2. Features **************************